laserpants/update-deep/README.md

 subscriptions : Model -> Sub Msg
 subscriptions _ = Sub.none

 -- The above lines are just business as usual.
+The only real difference is -- in the init, update, and main calls.

 init : Flags -> Init Model Msg          -- [1]
 init _ = initial {}                     -- [2]